zoltarinio79/GlowTan-Legal/terms.md

 ## 8. Limitation of Liability

-To the maximum extent permitted by law, **[YOUR NAME OR COMPANY]** shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to personal injury, health-related harm, loss of data, or loss of profits, arising from your use of or inability to use the app.
+To the maximum extent permitted by law, Stefanos shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to personal injury, health-related harm, loss of data, or loss of profits, arising from your use of or inability to use the app.

 To the extent liability cannot be excluded under applicable law, our total liability is limited to the amount you paid for the app or subscription in the twelve (12) months preceding the claim.